-As at December 31, 2018, Thakral Japan Properties Pte Ltd, an investment subsidiary corporation of the Group, committed to invest JPY120 million (\$\\$1.5 million) (2017: JPY564.3 million (\$\\$6.7 million)) in an investee for construction/renovation costs (2017: acquisition of an office building) in Osaka, Japan.
-The investment shall be funded from the Group's internal resources as well as shareholders of Thakral Japan Properties Pte Ltd.
+As at December 31, 2018, Thakral Japan Properties Pte Ltd, an investment subsidiary corporation of the Group, committed to invest JPY120 million (S\$1.5 million) in an investee for construction/renovation costs) in Osaka, Japan.
+The investment was fulfilled in 2019.

-As at December 31, 2018, TJP Pte Ltd, another investment subsidiary corporation of the Group, committed to provide a loan of JPY80 million (\$\$1 million) to the associate of the Group for the renovation of a property in Osaka, Japan.
+As at December 31, 2019, TJP Pte Ltd, another investment subsidiary corporation of the Group, committed to provide a loan of JPY80 million (S\$1 million) to the associate of the Group for the renovation of a property in Osaka, Japan.
 The investment shall be funded from the Group's internal resources as well as shareholders of TJP Pte Ltd.